jasonkneen/RESTe/readme.md

     }],
     onError: globalError,
 ```

-If there is an error message within the response, you'll display it within an alert(), otherwise the normal global onError() handler will be used.

 If you specify parameters required e.g. **videoId** then RESTe will automatically check for these in the parameters passed to the method, and raise an error if they're missing.